opendata/How-To/_processes/pdfs.md

 # Working with PDFs

-Despite PDFs distinct disadvantages for publishing data, many public agencies still publish data in PDF formats.
+Despite the distinct disadvantages which PDFs have as a format for publishing data, many public agencies still publish data in PDF formats.
 The remainder of this page will discuss the various methods for extracting data from published PDFs.

 There are two major "flavors" of PDF documents: those that have a text layer and those which do not.
-For working with documents which have a text layer please skip the next section.
-For working with documents which do not have a text layer please start with the next section.
-If you are unsure whether the set of PDFs you are seeking to work with has a text layer or does not, try opening the PDF in a PDF viewer and try selecting the text.
-If you are able to select text with your mouse or keyboard then the PDF does have a text layer, if you are not able to select text with your mouse or keyboard then the PDF does not have a text layer.
+If you are unsure whether the set of PDFs you are seeking to work with has a text layer or does not, try opening the PDF in a PDF viewer and selecting the text with your mouse or keyboard.
+If you are able to select text with your mouse or keyboard then the PDF *does have a text layer*, if you are not able to select text with your mouse or keyboard or if you can only select an entire page then the PDF *does not have a text layer*.

 As with any data-driven task, one of the most important aspects of extracting data from PDFs is to have a plan for how one will handle the task.
 The below sections cover some of the different aspects which may be included in the overall plan.
 Generally speaking, if the document one is working with does not have a text layer then there will be three main steps one must take to derive data from the PDF source: